robrich/fluentconf-ionic-workshop/README.md

 The slides for the workshop include the Ionic overview as well as all of the coding steps is available at [https://slides.com/digitaldrummerj/ionic-workshop-fluent/](https://slides.com/digitaldrummerj/ionic-workshop-fluent/)

 The completed todo list app is in the todo-completed folder.

+This is a change to the README.md